bohdan-dutchak/NBAdrafter/README.md

 <details>
 <summary><h3>Week 1</h3></summary>
-  This one is the pilot week, I will only try to cope with everything.
+  This one is the pilot week, I will try to cope with everything.

 #### Work done
+  - 1-2 chptrs ISLR
-  - Read the book
+  - Watched the lecture
-  - slept enough
 #### Problems faced
   -
-#### Something else
+#### Next steps
+  -

+#### Brief list on notes for this week
+  - There are two paradigms of estimation of the model:
+    1. Prediction (focusing of the result i.e. the output variable)
+    2. Inference (providing analytics of the different trends and relations between variables)
+  - Regarding to the paradigms, there is a trade-off between more flexible (Deep learning, SVM, Boosting, Bagging, GAM) and more interpretable models (Lasso, OLS)
+  - Learning of the model can be supervised or unsupervised (more rarelly semi-supervised), which depends on the existence of the response variable.
   -
 </details>